Asian shares extend losses as US banking worries persist

-TOKYO — Asian shares declined Tuesday, as investors around the world watched to see what's next following the second- and third-largest bank failures in U.S. history.
+TOKYO — Asian shares declined Tuesday, with heavy selling of banks shares in Tokyo and some other markets, as investors around the world watched to see what's next following the second- and third-largest bank failures in U.S. history.

-In Asia, direct exposure to the risks from the U.S. failures seemed slim, at least so far.
+Direct exposure to the risks from the U.S. failures in Asia seemed slim, at least so far.
 Still, fears of contagion persisted, sending regional benchmarks lower across the region.

 ''There is escalating tension in the global financial world; this is despite non-U.S. banks' exposure to US regional banks being minimal, with the global systems being well capitalized and flush with liquidity,'' Stephen Innes, managing partner at SPI Asset Management, said in a report.